rdfostrich/article-swj2020-cobra/content/introduction.md

 While bidirectional delta chains complicate ingestion and querying, it leads to two shorter delta chains.
-This will require less effort than one long delta chain, and lead to faster ingestion and querying.
+This will require less effort than one long delta chain, and may lead to faster ingestion and querying.

 In the next section, we discuss the related work, and give more details on OSTRICH.